yusuftalhaklc/golang-restapi-tutorial/README.md

 ```

 #### POST /todos
 This request creates a new todo item and returns its details.
-The response example above indicates a successful request (status: 201) and returns the details of the newly created todo item.
+The response example below indicates a successful request (status: 201) and returns the details of the newly created todo item.
 ```json
 {
     "status": 201,